Dr. Darcy Allen Lecturer

 Dr. Judy Monteith was born in Saskatoon and raised in rural Saskatchewan.
 In 1984 she graduated from the College of Dentistry, University of Saskatchewan.
 Following graduation she practiced dentistry in Saskatoon, worked for the Saskatchewan Dental Plan and taught in Removable Prosthodontics.
 She relocated to practice in Southern Ontario in 1988 until her return in 1999.
 Since then she has been in private practice and has taught primarily in Operative Dentistry, Fixed Prosthodontics and Removable Prosthodontics.
 Her current role, mentoring in the Student Dental Clinic as a Group Practice Leader, is one she finds most rewarding.

-Dr. Carol Nagle Assistant Professor
+Dr. Carol Nagle Associate Professor

 Dr. Francisco Otero-Cagide Associate Professor